What is betta flaring all about?

 If it’s down to the location of the tank, you’ll need to move it.
 However, the solution to the problem could be as simple as moving a table lamp or adjusting the lighting within the aquarium.

-Covering the glass is another simple, practical way of removing reflections is to cover up the sides of the aquarium, leaving just the front viewing pane clear.
+Covering the glass is another simple, practical way of removing reflections.
+Cover up the sides of the aquarium, leaving just the front viewing pane clear.

 Alternatively, you could use fabric, which can be easier to fit around the sides of the tank.